Make event scheduling a Doddle with Doodle

 You may find yourself organising a meeting to resolve the issue of organising meetings.

 Don’t resort to this, as you can try Doodle instead.
-This is a no-nonsense and no-strings attached free tool which works as a poll voting system with no downloads or logins involved.
+This is a no-nonsense and no-strings attached free tool which is a poll voting system with no downloads or logins involved.

 Doodle’s charm lies in its simplicity and versatility – there’s no messing about.
 Anyone can participate in the time scheduling, as they simply click a link and tick a preferred date and time.